HoGentTIN/linux-training-hogent/modules/processes_intro/030_processes_intro_theory.md

 ### pidof

-You can find all process id\'s by name using the `pidof` command.
+You can find all process id's by name using the `pidof` command.

     root@linux ~# pidof mingetty